 import asyncio

-from lmnt.api import Speech
+from lmnt import AsyncLmnt

 async def main():

-await synthesis.append_text('Hello world.')
+await connection.append_text('Hello world.')

-await synthesis.finish()
+await connection.finish()

-async for synthesis in synthesis:
+async for message in connection:

-for chunk in synthesis['durations']:
+for chunk in message.durations:

-print(f'"{chunk["text"]}" starts at {chunk["start"]:.3f}s and lasts for {chunk["duration"]:.3f}s')
+print(f'"{chunk.text}" starts at {chunk.start:.3f}s and lasts for {chunk.duration:.3f}s')

 asyncio.run(main())